What is a DNG file format?

 The key differences between DNG and RAW files:

-- Ease of editing: DNG files have an advantage in editing.
 With DNGs, edits and changes are written directly into the file, making it easier to manage and store.
-In contrast, editing a RAW file can be more challenging, requiring a separate XMP sidecar file or conversion to other formats.
-Every RAW file is effectively stored as two files, which can be cumbersome.
+In contrast, editing a RAW can be more challenging, requiring a separate XMP sidecar file or conversion to other formats.
+Every RAW is effectively stored as two files, which can be cumbersome.

-- Quality and file size: DNG files are generally 15-20% smaller than RAW files, but the difference in quality is minimal.
-DNG files can also include the original RAW file as a safeguard.
-However, DNG files strip out select information, such as JPEG previews, GPS information, metadata, and specific camera models' focal points, lighting, and picture controls, to decrease file size and simplify storage and editing.
+DNGs are generally 15-20% smaller than RAWs, but the difference in quality is minimal.
+DNG can also include the original RAW image as a safeguard.
+However, DNG photos strip out select information, such as JPEG previews, GPS information, metadata, and specific camera models' focal points, lighting, and picture controls, to decrease image size and simplify storage and editing.

-- Memory and archives: DNG files can be compressed, making them much smaller than RAW files, which makes them ideal for storage and archiving purposes.
-The United States Library of Congress uses DNG files for archiving.
-Additionally, DNG files have a helpful feature of self-checking for corruption.
+this files can be compressed, making them much smaller than RAWs, which makes them ideal for storage and archiving purposes.
+The United States Library of Congress uses DNG for archiving.
+Additionally, DNG has a helpful feature of self-checking for corruption.

-- Compatibility: RAW files are specific to camera manufacturers and even different sensor models, which can create compatibility issues with third-party software.
-On the other hand, DNG files are designed to be highly compatible and can help ensure that you can always open your photo files, even if your camera brand stops supporting its native RAW file type.
-However, DNG files may only sometimes work seamlessly with software produced by camera manufacturers for their photographs.
+RAW are specific to camera manufacturers and even different sensor models, which can create compatibility issues with third-party software.
+On the other hand, DNG is designed to be highly compatible and can help ensure that you can always open your photo files, even if your camera brand stops supporting its native RAW type.
+However, DNG photos may only sometimes work seamlessly with software produced by camera manufacturers for their photographs.

-- Editing capabilities: DNG files work well with Adobe programs like Photoshop and Lightroom, offering built-in shortcuts and streamlined processes.
-If you have many photos to edit, DNG files can be a good choice.
+DNGs work well with programs like Photoshop and Lightroom, offering built-in shortcuts and streamlined processes.
+If you have many photos to edit, DNG can be a good choice.
 RAW sidecars, on the other hand, are helpful if you collaborate with other photo editors.
-You can work together on an image by sharing the sidecar file with the original RAW file.
+You can work together on an image by sharing the sidecar file with the original RAW.

 DNG vs. JPEG: Understanding the Difference